wuf0312/ship-detection/README.md

 3. Demo
-   1) First:

-        ~$: cd code/lib
+   1)   ~$: cd code/lib

         ~$: make

-   2) Second: Get the model for detection.
+   2) Get the model for detection.
 We have provided the models for ship head classification and ship localization, please

         ~$: cd code